History of Bubba Wallace in Timeline

 On December 31, 2022, Bubba Wallace married Amanda Carter.

 In 2023, Bubba Wallace started the season with a 20th-place finish at the Daytona 500 and made the playoffs for the first time in his career.
-Despite achieving 5 top 5 finishes and 10 top 10 finishes, 2023 was Wallace's first winless season since his win at Talladega in 2021.
-He advanced to the Round of 12 but was later eliminated at the Charlotte Roval race.
+Despite improving in overall points, achieving 5 top 5 finishes, and 10 top 10 finishes, 2023 marked Wallace's first winless season since his first win at Talladega in 2021.
+He advanced to the Round of 12 following the Bristol night race, but was later eliminated at the Charlotte Roval race.